greenwolfe/OpenLab/README.txt

 15)   Add a drop-down list for all recent groups on activity page. (now to be recent group partners and a full selection menu for teacher)
 16)  sort messages with most recent first, include say the five most recent and then have a more button or allow to scroll ... put add message dialog at the top. (done except for the more button)
 17)  hallo editor:  get link button to work (done), get icons for ALL buttons, not just some, make my post button part of the toolbar (?)
-22)  Look into bootstrap-modal for nicer-looking dialoges.  simple attempt broke the functionality, and didn't have time to pursue further.
 23)  Add a visible field to activities (done)and models (done) (and standards and links (done) and notes (done) and todos (done)), add an open/closed eye icon for teacher to show/hide.
 For teacher, would want to show, but greyed out or something.
 For links, notes, todos, may want to implement update function by passing object rather than single fields.
 Standardize all calls to object notation {text:'new text'} instead of positional argument???
-24)  ViewAs dropdown ... should exit on mouseout
-25)  Allow teacher to invite multiple sections ... make the session variable an array ... edit groupies.js to accept sections or users (using try ... except?)
+**25)  Allow teacher to invite multiple sections ... make the session variable an array ... edit groupies.js to accept sections or users (using try ... except?)
 Where else would I have to edit to complete this change?
+26)  Take care of last bit of null handling for editing activities ... default text disappears when editor opens.
+27)  check calendar events links todos notes ... delete and update functions need to handle cases of teacher with postings to section or all
+28)  add functions for posting to all